armory-plugins/external-accounts/README.md

 ```

 Alternatively, the plugin can be installed from a remote plugin repository by replacing `spec.spinnakerConfig.profiles.clouddriver.spinnaker.extensibility.plugins.repositories.eap.url` with the URL of the repository.

+### Expected accounts layout

+This plugin can read account credentials in the following layouts:

+* All accounts from all providers in one file.
+Example:

+    ```yaml
+    kubernetes:
+      accounts:
+      - name: kube-1
+    ...

+    cloudfoundry:
+      accounts:
+      - name: cf-1
+      ...
+    ```

+* Many accounts from a single provider in one file.
+Example:

+    ```yaml
+    - name: kube-1
+    - name: kube-2
+    ...
+    ```

+* One account per file.
+Example:

+    ```yaml
+    name: kube-1
+    ...
+    ```